What is the difference between dominant and recessive alleles? | Channels for Pearson+

 A

-Dominant alleles are only expressed in the phenotype when two copies are present, while recessive alleles are always expressed.
+Recessive alleles are always expressed in the phenotype, while dominant alleles are only expressed when two copies are present.

 B